SangerCytometry/PPMS-to-HTML-table/README.md

 On line 33 add the API key and platform ID between the two ''.
 The platform ID is the pf?= number found in the address bar when you log into PPMS.

-The alst large section of the script should be changed to match your instrumentation.
+The last large section of the script should be changed to match your instrumentation.

 Run the script and it produces a .html file